 Planning a visit to Pompeii but not sure what to see?
 You’re in luck for two reasons.
 First, there is a ton to see in Pompeii.
 The city was “flash-frozen” by the eruption of Mt.
 Vesuvius with almost no warning.
 That makes it arguably the best-preserved archeological site of its size on Earth.
 The second reason you are in luck is that we ask our local guides to create this comprehensive article on the 15 things you need to see when visiting Pompeii with explanations.

-15 Things to See in Pompeii with Descriptions
+The Top 15 Things You Have To See in Pompeii

 Pompeii was a booming port city in the Ancient Roman Empire of over 20,000 residents.
 The fate of all that changed on August 24th, 79 AD when the volcano Mt.
 Vesuvius erupted and shot a 10-mile high mushroom cloud of ash and pumice into the stratosphere.
 Consequently, those who were not killed by the missiles of pumice coming down or the lava were wiped out by the toxic gases that took over the area, essentially suffocating everyone.